Hello, Linera

 LINERA_WALLET

-To check that the network is working, you can synchronize your default chain with the rest of the network and display the chain balance as follows:
+To check that the network is working, you can synchronize your chain with the rest of the network and display the chain balance as follows:

 linera sync